tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/网络文化经营许可证_intl.md

 ### What is Internet Culture Business Permit?
 Internet Culture Business Permit (**ICBP**) is for IT service providers proven by cultural administrative department and telecommunications department to engage in internet cultural services and activities.
 Internet cultural activities can be divided into two categories: operational and non-operational.
-Only the operational or for-proft ones need ICBP.
+Only operational or for-profit websites requires ICBP.

 ### What kinds of website need ICBP?
 Websites engaging in the following services and activities need ICBP.